 These step by step photos and instructions are here to help you visualize how to make this recipe.
 You can Jump to Recipe to get the printable version of this recipe, complete with measurements and instructions at the bottom.

-- Preheat oven to 350F and line a 12-cavity muffin tray with liners and generously coat with non-stick spray.
+- Preheat oven to 375F and line a 12-cavity muffin tray with liners or generously coat with non-stick spray.

 - In a large bowl mix vegetable oil and brown sugar until combined.